Week commencing 12.11.18

 SWIMMING - MONDAY

-Adding and subtracting three digit numbers and ones.
+Adding three digit numbers and tens - exchanging.

 Whole Class reading -Stig of the Dump.

 PE this term will be Games and Swimming.
 Please ensure children have their PE kit in school at all times.
 The children will need trainers for outdoor PE this term.
 The children will be swimming every Monday afternoon.
 If you wish for your child to wear googles please send a letter giving permission for them to do so.

 1.11.18 - Mass at St.Joseph's

 2.12.18 - Advent Mass at St Joseph's - 11am

 17.12.18 - KS2 carol concert at St Joseph's - 6pm

 20.12.18 - Break up - school finishes at 2.30pm.